layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/deploy-an-application/quiz.md

       - id: "d"
         text: "To test service mesh performance benchmarks"
   - id: "q2"
-    text: "Which of the following are requirements for automatic sidecar injection?
-(Select all that apply)"
+    text: "Which of the following are requirements for automatic sidecar injection?"
     type: "multiple-answers"
     marks: 2
     options: